synopsys-sig/synopsys-extension/README.md

 Before running Coverity using the Synopsys Security Scan, ensure the appropriate `project` and `stream` are set in your Coverity Connect server environment.

 Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Coverity into Azure pipeline.
-The extension will download the Synopsys Bridge CLI, execute a scan, and offers post-scan features such as break-the-build quality gates and PR comments.
+The extension will download the Synopsys Bridge CLI, execute a scan, and offer post-scan features such as break-the-build quality gates and PR comments.

 Here's an example pipeline for Coverity scan using the Synopsys Synopsys Security Scan: